tracy1233333/remnawave-telegram-shop/readme.md

 - **Subscription Notifications**: The bot automatically sends notifications to users 3 days before their subscription expires, helping them avoid service interruption
 - Multi-language support (Russian and English)
+- **Selective Inbound Assignment**: Configure specific inbounds to assign to users via tag filtering
-- **Inbound Filtering**: Configure which specific inbound types users will have access to
+- **Country Filtering**: Configure which countries are displayed to users in the bot interface

 ## Environment Variables